Chicago "L": 2010–present

 The new Wilson Station officially reopened in October 2017.
 The century-old station now includes accessible elevators, escalators, new security cameras, three entrances, wider stairwells, additional turnstiles, larger platforms, new lights and signage, as well as bus and train trackers.

 FastTracks is a program intended to address the slow zones and to make train rides smoother and more reliable.
-In order to achieve this, crews would replace worn tracks, rail tires, and ballasts.
+In order to achieve this, crews would replace worn tracks, rail ties, and ballasts.
 An upgraded power system along the O'Hare Blue Line branch would enable more trains to operate during peak periods.
 The Blue, Brown, Green, and Red lines would be worked on.
 This program was set to begin in early 2018 and would continue through 2021.
 Funding for this $179 million project comes from a fee increase imposed on mobile app-based vehicle for hire companies in Chicago, the first of its kind in the country.
 In Mayor Emanuel's 2018 budget proposal, the fee went from 52 cents to 67 cents per trip.
 First introduced in 2015, this fee rose by another five cents in 2019.

 In December 2018, The CTA Board approved $2.1 billion worth of contracts for the modernization of the Red and Purple Lines.
-The largest and most expensive in CTA history, this project includes the construction of a bypass that allows Brown Line trains to travel above Red and Purple Line trains on the city's North Side, and the reconstruction of the Lawrence, Argyle, Berwyn, and Bryn Mawr stations.
+The largest and most expensive in CTA history, this project includes the reconstruction of the junction between the Brown Line and Red/Purple line into a flying junction to reduce delays, and the reconstruction of the Lawrence, Argyle, Berwyn, and Bryn Mawr stations.
 Construction of the project began on October 2, 2019, and is scheduled for completion in 2025. $100 million in federal funding for the reconstruction of the Red Line was approved September 2019.
 In the final days of the Barack Obama administration, the federal government agreed to provide $957 million in funding in total; the rest would come from a tax hike on property owners who lived within 0.5 mi of the Red Line.

+Google announced in November 2024 that it would pay for the redesign of the Clark/Lake station in a project related to the company's new Chicago headquarters at the former Thompson Center.